JacobBITLABS/JacobBITLABS.github.io/_projects/deformable_detr_inference.md

 title: [Script] Inference Deformable-DETR / DETR
 description: Plug'n play script for DETR code-bases.
 img: assets/img/jn.png
-importance: 3
+importance: 0
 category: tools
 ---
-Inference script for DETRs that work directly in the code-base.
+Inference script for DETRs that works directly in the code-base.
 Just place the script in the root folder and add checkpoint, COCO-json and path to images.

 {% raw %} {% highlight python linenos %}
 # ------------------------------------------------------------------------